DylanCheong-tech/UOW-CSIT321-Project-Oct2022-March2023/README.md

 # Architecture
 To be able simulate the real world scenarios with our software product, we have decided to utilize the virtual machines to simulate the end-to-end voting process, from creating the voting event, voter cast the option, to publishing the vote result.
 We acquired the Oracle VM  VirtualBox as a platform to manage virtual machines. <br />
-For the most part, we proposed the system architecture as follow:

 # Installation
 To be able run the e-voting web application, you will only need a browser as a client side to access the server services.
 For hosting and running the server codes you may need some  dependencies and installations. <br />